Refunds and changing your ticket

 - If you bought the ticket online or if you have a key card, please log in to your online account to apply for a refund

-- Ifyou can't get to the ticket office where you bought your ticket, please fill in a refund form.
-Post this to the Freepost address listed on the form or take it to a station ticket office
+- If you can't get to the ticket office where you bought your ticket, please fill in a refund form.
+Post this to the Freepost address listed on the form.
+Please be advised that due to the current Coronavirus situation, it is taking us longer than usual to process refunds submitted by post.

 Make sure you do this within 28 days of the date on your ticket.